๐Ÿ“’English and Language Arts Education

 Why This Matters

 When you encounter an unfamiliar word on an exam or in a complex text, your ability to break it apart and analyze its components is what separates strong readers from struggling ones.
-Vocabulary roots aren't just about memorizing word parts—they're about understanding how English was built from multiple language traditions and why words mean what they mean.
+Vocabulary roots aren't just about memorizing word parts.
+They're about understanding how English was built from multiple language traditions and why words mean what they mean.
 You're being tested on your ability to decode unfamiliar vocabulary, recognize word relationships, and understand how meaning shifts when affixes are added or removed.

 The Three Root Traditions

 English vocabulary draws from three major language families, each contributing different types of words to our lexicon.
-Understanding which tradition a word comes from helps predict its register, complexity, and typical usage context.
+Understanding which tradition a word comes from helps you predict its register, complexity, and typical usage context.

 Greek Roots